KeithDHedger/MakeXLibDocset/README.md

 Including downloading the html files it takes about 2/3 mins to complete, depending on your system.
 <br>
 A small qt5 xmlreader will be built also on the first run, if you have qt6 installed instead just change "Qt5Core" in getresources to "Qt6Core".<br>

+These scripts could also be used ( with a bit of tweaking ) to create a docset for any well structured html pages.<br>